schubergphilis/tweakers_iot_workshop/Reporting/3_azure_stream_analytics.md

 # Step 3: Create an Azure Stream Analytics Job
 We use the Azure Stream Analytics Job to read the messages that the Beer Taps send from the IoT-Hub and route them to a SQL Database.
-Why a Stream Analytics Job, IoT-Hub Messages have to be parsed before you can read the contents of it.
-This can be done with an Azure Function for example, but we chose to use a Stream Analytics Job as it is a bit easier for you guys as not everybody has a developer background.
+Why a Stream Analytics Job?
+IoT-Hub Messages have to be parsed before you can read the contents of it.
+This can be done with an Azure Function for example, but we chose to use a Stream Analytics Job as it is a bit easier as not everybody has a developer background.

 Within the Stream Analytics Job we create Queries that get IoT-Hub messages, extract the JSON attribute values and insert the in a SQL database.

-Belowe steps use the Azure Portal UI to create the job.
-Off course this can also be done with an ARM template or the Azure CLI.
+Below steps use the Azure Portal UI to create the job.
+Off course this can also be done with an ARM template, Powershell or the Azure CLI.

 ## Creating the Stream Analytics Job
 1. Click on "_Create a Resource_" and search for "_Stream Analytics job_", once you found it click on **Create**